Language-Research-Technology/ldaca-website/content/news/events/index.md

 <ContactBox
   heading="Stay up to date"
-  description="Get the latest news, events, and releases delivered to your inbox." buttonText="Subscribe to our newsletter" buttonLink="https://ldaca.us13.list-manage.com/subscribe?u=ef8667be63aefb1e35062a797&id=de4b682e46" />
+  description="Get the latest news, events and releases delivered to your inbox." buttonText="Subscribe to our newsletter" buttonLink="https://ldaca.us13.list-manage.com/subscribe?u=ef8667be63aefb1e35062a797&id=de4b682e46" />